Top 7 English-Speaking Real Estate Lawyers in Japan

 What can real estate lawyers do in Japan?

-Real estate lawyers in Japan play a crucial role in property transactions and other related matters.
-Here are some key roles that Japanese real estate lawyers can do:
+Real estate attorneys in Japan play a crucial role in property transactions and other related matters.
+Here are some key roles that Japanese real estate attorneys can do:

 a) Legal advice and consultation

-Real estate lawyers offer guidance about laws and regulations regarding the real estate sector and property transactions, including advice on residential, commercial, and industrial property laws.
+Real estate attorneys offer guidance about laws and regulations regarding the real estate sector and property transactions, including advice on residential, commercial, and industrial property laws.

 They help their clients understand compliances and obligations for more complicated matters such as zoning, environmental regulations, and building codes.